gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 **3. Test the REST service**

-Restart the application by running the following in the terminal or in clicking the execute button.
+Restart the application by running the following in the terminal window.

 ``mvn compile vertx:run``